puffinrocks/puffin/README.md

 You also won't need network sections in your docker-compose file, since the networks will be created automatically on the remote machine.

+#### Application Update & Backup

+Application versions are regularly updated.
+In order to assure than new version doesn't corrupt the data, an automatic backup of all volumes is performed on every application restart.

 # Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).